amaglamatedclyde/RepData_PeerAssessment1/README.md

 ## Introduction

 This assignment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals throughout the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and includes the number of steps taken in 5 minute intervals each day.
+The device collects data at 5 minute intervals throughout the day.
+This data consists of two months of step counts from an anonymous individual collected during the months of October and November, 2012.

 ## Data